-The Chapman Chapter of the Gold Humanism Honor Society (GHHS), known locally as simply the Chapman Society, was established at the University of Florida College of Medicine during the 2002-2003 academic year as part of a national effort to provide a means of formally recognizing medical students, residents and faculty members demonstrating exemplary behavior that promotes humanism in medicine.
-Creation of this GHHS Chapter serves to emphasize the importance of humanism and professionalism throughout the continuum of physician training at our institution, as already recognized by such events as the signing of the Code of Ethics developed by each new class, the cadaver ceremony, and the White Coat Ceremony.
+The Chapman Chapter of the Gold Humanism Honor Society (GHHS), known locally as the Chapman Society, was established at the University of Florida College of Medicine during the 2002-2003 academic year as part of a national effort to provide a means of formally recognizing medical students, residents, and faculty members demonstrating exemplary behavior that promotes humanism in medicine.

-The GHHS is a national organization that honors senior medical students, residents, role-model physician teachers and other exemplars recognized for demonstrated excellence in clinical care, leadership, compassion and dedication to service.
-Organized to elevate the values of humanism and professionalism within the field of medicine and its constituent institutions, the Society is fast becoming integrated into the medical educational environment.
+The GHHS is a national organization that honors senior medical students, residents, role-model physician teachers, and other exemplars recognized for demonstrated excellence in clinical care, leadership, compassion, and dedication to service.

 The Chapman Chapter of the Gold Humanism Honor Society shall:

 - sponsor academic events emphasizing humanism in medicine;

 - promote humanism in medicine through various other activities;